CSC207-UofT/207-course-notes/01-introduction-to-java.md

 s = word;
 ```

 If an argument to a method is a variable, what we assign to the method's parameter is simply the value contained in the variable.
-Lets examine the implications of this in different scenarios.
+Let's examine the implications of this in different scenarios.

 ### 1.9.1.
 Passing a primitive